Clinically Reviewed by Dr Alexander Lapa (Psychiatrist)

 Chronic Adderall addicts may suffer psychosis and fatal amphetamine poisoning as a result of their drug use, which is why it is important to seek professional addiction treatment for Adderall addiction.

-At Cassiobury Court, we offer a 28-day comprehensive Adderall rehab programme where patients move into our Watford centre to receive their structured rehabilitation treatment.
+At Cassiobury Court, we offer a 28-day prescription drug rehab programmes, where patients move into our Watford centre to receive their structured rehabilitation treatment.

 A medical recovery team observes your progress throughout the detox process and during therapies, and prescription medications are offered to ease painful withdrawal symptoms experienced during Adderall detox.